• Portrait of Ruey-Chyi Su

 Biography

-Dr. Ruey Su is a senior research scientist at the Public Health Agency of Canada in the Division of Sexually Transmitted and Blood-Borne Infections.
-She leads the Diagnostic Development for Treatment and Prevention group at the National Microbiology Laboratory in Winnipeg.
+Dr. Ruey Su is a senior research scientist at the Public Health Agency of Canada in the National Reference Center for Mycobacteriology Section, Vaccine Preventable Disease Division.
+She leads the Diagnostic Development for latent TB-infection group at the National Microbiology Laboratory in Winnipeg.

 Dr. Su earned her BSc (Hons) in Immunology and Microbiology and her PhD in Medical Biophysics from the University of Toronto.
 She completed postdoctoral training in the epigenetic regulation of gene expression at the Howard Hughes Medical Institute, University of California, Los Angeles, and in the molecular mechanisms underlying childhood asthma and allergies at the University of Manitoba.

-In addition, Dr. Su serves as a member of the College of Reviewers for Canadian Institutes of Health Research.
-Her primary research program includes identifying the host and microbial mechanisms that influence immune activation and disease susceptibility.
+In addition, Dr. Su serves as a member of the College of Reviewers for Canadian Institutes of Health Research, and of the Health Canada-PHAC REB Board.
+Her current research program focuses on the interaction between host immunity and microbial infection, with emphasis on latent TB-infection.

 Education